wanickols/wanickols/ReadMe.md

 <br />

-## Concepts?
+## 🪧 Concepts?
 This is hard to write in a list form, as each topic could have varying levels of familiarty.
 So instead of just one word list, here are some qeustions and answers:

-### Some common questions that I would answer yes to:
+### 😊 Some common questions that I would answer yes to:
-- Are you familiar with Object Oriented Programming? | Yes, I learned programming in college with C++, which taught me the principles of OOP such as classes, inheritance, polymorphism, and encapsulation.
+- Are you familiar with Object Oriented Programming? 👩‍👦‍👧 Yes, I learned programming in college with C++, which taught me the principles of OOP such as classes, inheritance, polymorphism, and encapsulation.
+Since then, I have worked with unity using C#, where implementing different patterns and frameworks utilizing inheritance has been vital.
-- Have you ever worked with a full stack project? |  Yes, I have developed web applications using C# .NET framework, both hosted on Azure and self-hosted.
+- Have you ever worked with a full stack project? 🌕 Yes, I have developed web applications using C# .NET framework, both hosted on Azure and self-hosted.
 I have used HTML, CSS, JavaScript, and Bootstrap for the front-end, and ASP.NET MVC and Web API for the back-end.
--  Do you have experience with databases? | Yes, I have worked with SQL and MySQL databases for various projects.
+- Do you have experience with databases? 🗄️ Yes, I have worked with SQL and MySQL databases for various projects.
 For example, I created a database-driven website intended to organzie residents and their stays for Salvation Army (This was non-commercial, but for Capstone).
-- Are you familair with the AGILE methodology? | I am.
-I have been using it via JIRA for the past 2 years and while I am not a strong advocate for it, I could work in a team using it.
+- Are you familair with the AGILE methodology? 🚀 I am.
+I have been using it via JIRA in a small team at work for the past year.
-### Some questions I'd clarify on
+### 🙂 Some questions I'd clarify on
-- Are you knowledgable on data structures and algorithims? | I am familiar with most data structures, and most of the more common algorithims.
-It's been years since I had to make one from scratch, so please don't waste our time.
+- Are you knowledgable on data structures and algorithims? 🧱 I am familiar with most data structures, and most of the more common algorithims.
+It's been years since I had to make one from scratch.
 I know when to use them, but in general, I will do a bit of research to make sure I am not recreating something that already exists, and that I am using the optimal data structure or algorithim.
 I'd rather double check when needed than memorize them all.

 ## Equipment, IDEs, and Engines
 ### 🖥️ Workspace Setup